 Marriage bonus vs. marriage penalty for same-sex couples

 A marriage penalty or bonus is largely dependent upon the incomes of you and your spouse, the difference between your incomes and how many children you have.
+In general:

 - Couples with like incomes – either low or high, are more apt to incur marriage penalties